Neevia

 -u <password> Open password to input PDF file

--certsubject <subject> Locate and load certificate by subject
+-certsubject <subject> Locates and load certificate by subject from the local certificate store.

--replacesign <name> Replace existing signature in PDF file
+-replacesign <name> Replaces existing signature in PDF file.

 Example: